Putting the human into human resources can be challenging.

 There are myriad benefits to developing an environment of psychological safety.

 Where there is psychological safety, fear of failure diminishes.
 It builds, encourages, nurtures, trains, teaches, and provides a platform for employees to excel.
 Fear is driven out so creativity has a place to live and grow.

 W. Edwards Deming, considered to be the father of quality control in Japan, believed that most quality problems are not the fault of employees, but of the organization’s system.

-Listed as number eight in his famous 14-point plan for improving quality is:
+The following is listed as number eight in his famous 14-point plan for improving quality:

 Drive out fear of expressing ideas and concerns.
 It will only strengthen your team and your organization.